Discrimination in Hiring Practices: What Business Owners Need to Know

 Asking for a Background Check

-The “box” in question is the checkmark box often included in standard application forms that asks about past criminal history.
+The “box” in question is the checkmark box often included in standard application forms that ask about past criminal history.
 Ban the Box laws seek to move this question further back into the hiring process, so asking about criminal background, running a background check, and other related activities are moved to a later part of the hiring process.

 Being aware of your local rules about the “box” ensures you are not accidentally engaging in discrimination against someone and that you are treating every potential employee fairly.
 This is a rapidly growing movement and awareness is spreading, so being in the know about criminal background checks and questions could prevent you from running afoul of discrimination laws later.